lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Simple models for sentiment analysis of text run trivially on CPU.
 The Whisper speech-to-text model can also run quite well that way.
 If you have a GPU you can do a lot more with models like Stable Diffusion and some LLMs that have been ported.
 Recently, Llama 2 became available as well as Mistral.
 The Bumblebee abstraction level makes it trivial to use in your app.

 The challenge with ML is orchestration.
 While Python leans on C++ libraries like Ray for multi-node orchestration of GPU hardware.
 In the end it actually implements something like the Actor model.
 Nx already has that.
 Erlang made it easy.
-Every ML/AI venture is also trying to ensure efficient batching of GPU loads.
+And then we need to optimize utilization of the hardware.
+That's done by batching GPU loads.
 Nx already does it.

 So you have a tool that can efficiently use multiple nodes with multiple GPUs each and apply batching to maximise utilization.
 With no additional work.